gbeckers/Darr/docs/tutorial.rst

-Darr automatically provides code snippets to read the array in different languages (e.g. Matlab, R, Julia, Mathematica) in the README that comes with it, but you can also get that code on-the-fly:
+Darr automatically provides code snippets to read the array in different languages (e.g. Matlab, R, Julia, Mathematica) in the README that comes with it, but you can also get that code on-the-fly, e.g. for Mathematica:

 .. code:: python